Effectively planning a timeframe for your renovation project

 Natalie Holden Interior Project – Before

 In order to effectively plan a timeframe for your project we would suggest involving your interior designer from the offset.
 This way we can work alongside you and any other professionals, in order to create a seamless workflow.
-Similarly, by planning our design proposals before, or during the building stage we can create a concept which flows beautifully.
+By planning our design proposals before the building stage it will ensure your builder won’t be pestering you for last minute decisions you haven’t factored in.
+As we know, rushed decisions lead to costly mistakes!

 Interior Design by Natalie Holden